dragonknight919/aws-terraform-web-application/README.md

 > Note: most AWS resources deployed with this code typically cost no money under bare usage, but this is not the case for custom domain names and other resources in Route53.

+### Multiple CRUD app pages

+Need to keep a shopping list next to your to-do list?
+Well that and any other more CRUD apps can be deployed at the same time with this code.

+Run the regular `terraform init` as normal.
+Run `terraform apply -var='apps=["to-do","shopping-list"]'` and Terraform will deploy extra sets of resources to provide you with multiple CRUD apps under the same (custom) domain name.
+The names in the list are used to generate names of AWS resources, so names must be unique in the list and cannot contain too eccentric characters.

 ### Faster testing during development

 If you want to test new code, you would have to wait until CloudFront updates.